desktopofsamuel/portfolio-v1/src/blogs/2018-09-07 Building Gatsby With Mutliple Post Type/index.md

 `const postTemplate = path.resolve('src/templates/blog-post.js');
         const projectTemplate = path.resolve('src/templates/project-post.js');`

 After that, we will use our newly created frontmatter field, "posttype" to filter all our markdown pages.
-Because majority of markdown pages will be blog page, I use the if / else argument.
+Because a majority of markdown pages will be blog page, if / else argument is used here.
 Unless specified post "posttype" is equal to "project" (or any other posttype to be included in the future), or else Gatsby will recognise the post as a blog post.

 Here's my `gatsby-node.js` file: